bigfix/developer.bigfix.com/site/reference/types/client-process-owner.md

 # type: client process owner

-The &lt;client process owner&lt; inspectors tell what user context the client is running in.
+The &lt;client process owner&gt; inspectors tell what user context the client is running in.

 # long name of &lt;client process owner&gt; : string